nigelhorne/App-Test-Generator/README.md

 - Validates outputs with [Return::Set](https://metacpan.org/pod/Return%3A%3ASet)
 - Runs static `is(... )` corpus tests from Perl and/or YAML corpus

-# TRANSFORMS
+## TRANSFORMS

-## Overview
+### Overview

 Transforms allow you to define how input data should be transformed into output data.
-This is useful for testing functions that convert between formats, normalize data, or apply business logic transformations.
+This is useful for testing functions that convert between formats, normalize data, or apply business logic transformations on a set of data to different set of data.

-## Configuration Example
+### Configuration Example

     ---
     module: Math::Utils